OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/Jan/Owasp/ama-owasp-board.md

 ## About this session

-AMA Session with the OWAPS Board
+AMA Session with the OWASP Board

 We have lots to talk about :)